FZN Nour’s birthday — 5 months ago

 89 points.

-$15. — a month ago
+$15. — 5 months ago

 2016 vintage.
 Jérémy Chasseuil is working miracles here.
 Needs a bit of air, but after half an hour in the decanter it really started to shine.
 Intense perfume of raspberries, blueberries, violets, rosemary and a hint of truffles lurking in the background.
 Concentrated, with layers of red and black fruit and subtle spices.
 Velvety tannins and hardly noticeable oak.
 Very long too.
-Still very much under the radar, a great chance to buy a high end Pomerol for less than a 100 euro. — a month ago
+Still very much under the radar, a great chance to buy a high end Pomerol for less than a 100 euro. — 5 months ago